Find out what lenders are looking for and what you'll need to do to get approved for a loan.

-Many businesses rely on loans to get off the ground, and financing is considered a normal part of the business life cycle.
-To secure a loan you need to make a good impression on your bank and convince them that your business can succeed and that you will be able to repay the loan with interest.
+Many businesses rely on loans to get off the ground, and financing is considered a normal part of the business process.
+To be eligible for a loan, you'll need to convince the lender that your business is a viable investment and that you'll be able to repay your loan on time.

 What documentation do I need to provide?

 Unlike regular personal loans, banks will often be quite strict with the documentation they require as part of a business loan application.
 You will need to provide extensive documentation on behalf of both you and your business, especially if you're applying for a large loan amount or represent a risk to the lender.

 You should have all of the following items ready before commencing an application:

 - Personal identification such as a driver's licence.
 You will always be required to provide this.